Benign prostatic hyperplasia: Gallery

-Microscopic examination of different types of prostate tissues (stained with immunohistochemical techniques): A. Normal (non-neoplastic) prostatic tissue (NNT).
-B. Benign prostatic hyperplasia.
-C. High-grade prostatic intraepithelial neoplasia.
-D. Prostatic adenocarcinoma (PCA).

 Management

 When treating and managing benign prostatic hyperplasia, the aim is to prevent complications related to the disease and improve or relieve symptoms.
 Approaches used include lifestyle modifications, medications, catheterization, and surgery.

 Lifestyle

 Things that you can try if you have symptoms of an enlarged prostate, according to the NHS in England.

 Things to avoid if you have symptoms of an enlarged prostate, according to the NHS in England.

 Lifestyle alterations to address the symptoms of BPH include physical activity, decreasing fluid intake before bedtime, moderating the consumption of alcohol and caffeine-containing products, and following a timed voiding schedule.

 Patients can also attempt to avoid products and medications with anticholinergic properties that may exacerbate urinary retention symptoms of BPH, including antihistamines, decongestants, opioids, and tricyclic antidepressants; however, changes in medications should be done with input from a medical professional.

 Physical activity

 Physical activity has been recommended as a treatment for urinary tract symptoms.
 A 2019 Cochrane review of six studies involving 652 men assessing the effects of physical activity alone, and physical activity as a part of a self-management program, among others.
 However, the quality of evidence was very low and therefore it remains uncertain whether physical activity is helpful in men experiencing urinary symptoms caused by benign prostatic hyperplasia.